home-assistant/developers.home-assistant/docs/api_lib_index.md

 This guide is not a perfect fit for every API.
 You might have to tweak the examples.

-> If you are a manufacturer designing a new API for your product, [please read this](TODO).
+> If you are a manufacturer designing a new API for your product, [please read about the best type of API to add to your products here](https://www.home-assistant.io/blog/2016/02/12/classifying-the-internet-of-things/#local-device-pushing-new-state).

 HTTP API requests consist of four different parts: